If you’re backpacking for a 10 day vacation, you really can fit anything in just one carry on. Trust me.

 You'll notice that you have some pockets of space ... that's where little items come in.
 I'll wedge things like underwear, socks and a sports bra and any slim sandals into those gaps.

-I also make sure I have room for my toiletries, so a little bag of toothpaste, contact solution, shampoo, etc. But you can also be sneaky and hide these in other spots if you keep reading.
+I also make sure I have room for my toiletries, so a little bag of my travel-sized gems (think toothpaste, contact solution, shampoo, etc) is what I'm talking about.
+But you can also be sneaky and hide these in other spots if you keep reading.

 Then nest your clothes —